Four Ways to Get Paid for Taking Notes

 How it works: If submitting your college notes or taking notes at government meetings doesn’t seem to be for you, then becoming a medical scribe with ScribeKick might be another answer.
 Medical scribes take notes at patient visits with a doctor in real time so the doctor doesn’t have to multitask.
 Scribes are trained and can even be focused on specific medical specialties.
 Scribes enter information into the electronic medical record so doctors can focus on their patients and have access to appointment notes after the fact.

 The requirements: ScribeKick works through job postings rather than a totally gig-based system, so you’ll have to search their internal system to see what openings are currently available.
-A current remote medical scribe opening in Durham, North Carolina, for example, lists as requirements a minimum typing speed of 60 words per minute, a high school diploma with a minimum GPA of 3.2 or above, a proficiency in medical technology and reliable Internet connection, among other things.
+A remote medical scribe job in Durham, North Carolina, for example, listed as requirements a minimum typing speed of 60 words per minute, a high school diploma with a minimum GPA of 3.2 or above, a proficiency in medical technology and reliable Internet connection, among other things.
 Aside from taking notes, scribes must input orders, like laboratory tests, radiology tests and medications, into the chart and communicate any schedule changes to the client service team.
 Possible specialties include orthopedic, dermatology, cardiology and pediatrics.

 What you’ll earn: This particular listing puts the pay at $12 to $16 per hour based on experience and location.
 On-site medical scribe positions, including one in Blacksburg, Virginia, also have a similar hourly pay range.
 Previous medical scribes can also sign up to be a paid scribe trainer for ScribeKick, although pay is not specified.